 Control Restricted Information

 Pepperdine University has routinely handled restricted information in volume in the past.
-A major goal of the cleanup is to reduce the amount of restricted information handled to the minimum required.
+A major goal of recent cleanup initiatives is to reduce the amount of restricted information handled to the minimum required.
 If you must work with certain amounts of restricted information, it must be controlled.
 The electronic controls for restricted information are typically encryption controls.

 Here is an overview of some encryption controls.
-Some are currently available.
-Others are projected to be available before April.

-IronKey or Kanguru - are brands of tamper proof, strong encryption USB flash drives.
+IronKey or Kanguru - are brands of tamper-proof, strong encryption USB flash drives.
 In contrast to others on the market, this system uses real encryption; is usable on all popular personal computing systems; has built-in backup for data and your passphrase; and has protection against brute-force password guessing.
-This system is RECOMMENDED by Information Security, but not supported by Information Technology.
+This system is recommended by Information Security, but not supported by Information Technology.
 This means that the system has been evaluated and validated for both usability, encryption, and overall aspects of security; this system will do the job of protecting restricted information when used according to Pepperdine policy and manufacturer standards.
 Not all encrypted USB flash drives are secure.
-End users with a USB requirement are requested to read all product documentation.
+End-users with a USB requirement are requested to read all product documentation.
 These devices are available from Amazon and CDW-G.